SAP Fiori for SAP S/4HANA – Top 10 Myths & Misconceptions to Avoid

 If you have business users who will still need to use SAP GUI for Windows, you should also consider SAP Business Client with connection type “Launchpad” for a best of both worlds experience from the Fiori Launchpad.
 SAP Business Client enables your users to access their Fiori apps and launches all SAP GUI transactions automatically in SAPGUI for Windows

-5 – Fiori apps should support every feature from the equivalent SAP GUI transactions
+5 – SAP Fiori apps should support every feature from the equivalent SAP GUI transactions

 Take another look at misconception 3.
 Fiori design has a business role and task focus that supersedes the more one-size-fits-all design of many SAP GUI transactions.
 And that means not dragging the weight of every grown-over-time SAP GUI feature across to Fiori apps.